 • TN and MS OT Licensure

 Julie and her husband Todd are native Memphians.
-They have two grown children.
-She is an active member of Highpoint Church teaching women and children.
+They have two wonderful grown children.
 She sees her job of following and demonstrating Christ as her primary career and enjoys honoring Him through hand therapy.
-A few of her favorite things are dinner with friends, sneak-away weekends out of town, and any time she can share with her family.
+A few of her favorite things are dinner with friends, sneak-away weekends out of town with family, and ministering to others.